atlas news

 MD5 hash collision example

-John Marc Stevens gave an example of two alphanumeric strings that differ in only one byte that have the same MD hash value.
-It may seem like beating a dead horse to demonstrate weaknesses in MD , but it’s instructive to study the flaws of broken methods.
-And despite the fact that MD has been broken...
+John Marc Stevens gave an example of two alphanumeric strings that differ in only one byte that have the same MD5 hash value.
+It may seem like beating a...

 Finite differences and Pascal’s triangle

-John The key to solving a lot of elementary what number comes next puzzles is to take first or second differences.
-For example, if asked what the next item in the series , , , , , ... the answer or at lest the answer the person posing the question is most likely looking for is .
-You...
+John The key to solving a lot of elementary what-number-comes-next puzzles is to take first or second differences.
+For example, if asked what the next...

 Factoring pseudoprimes

-John Fermat’s little theorem says that if p is a prime number, then for any positive integer b p we have bpâ ’ mod p .
-This theorem gives a necessary but not sufficient condition for a number to be prime.
-Fermat’s primality test The converse of Fermat’s little theorem is not always true, but ...
+John Fermat’s little theorem says that if p is a prime number, then for any positive integer b p we have bpâ ’1 1 (mod p).
+This theorem gives a necessary...

 Computing inverse factorial